Ph.D. in Physics

 Other Academic Requirements

-The comprehensive examination has both written and oral components.
-The written part consists of three three-hour examinations as follows: 1) quantum mechanics; 2) classical mechanics, thermodynamics, and statistical mechanics; 3) electromagnetic theory.
-The oral part of the exam can be taken only after the written part has been passed.
+Students in the Ph.D. program are required to pass a Comprehensive Examination covering standard physics material at the introductory graduate level.
+The examination has both written and oral components.
+The written part consists of three three-hour examinations as follows: (1) quantum mechanics; (2) classical mechanics, thermodynamics, and statistical mechanics; (3) electromagnetic theory.
+The oral part can be taken only after the written part has been passed.
+Students must attempt the exam no later than at the first opportunity after four full semesters as graduate students in physics at UM, and must pass it no later than at the first opportunity after six full semesters in order to remain in the Ph.D. program.